justsomedevnotes/kubernetes-sidecar-number-checker/README.md

 # Introduction
 This post demostrates the sidecar container.
-A sidecar container is generally used to monitor something on the primary application and perform some task on that information eleviating the primary of that responsibility.
+A sidecar container is generally used to monitor something on the primary application and perform some task on that information alleviating the primary of that responsibility.
 I have a little fun with the examples here.
 The primary application writes a random number to a file which the sidecar container reads and displays one of two messages based on the content of the file.

 ## The Primary Container
 This is just a simple container that writes a random number to a file.
 The file is in a mounted volume that will be shared between containers.